 Setting a Budget – I budgeted when my student loan arrived.
 Firstly working out how much money I’d have left over after paying rent and bills and then dividing it between the weeks of the year.
 Then I’d work out how much from that could be put aside each week and transfer that lump sum into another bank account (one without a debit card).
 Same principle if you receive a salary.
-To travel as a student, I’d say a part time job is essential.
+To travel on a student budget, I’d say a part time job is essential.
 We all know student loans are crap and no one really gets enough to live on.
 Even if it’s just eight hours a week, as a 21 year old on minimum wage (£7.38 per hour) that’s over £3000 a year which equals loads of travelling!

 Saving Extras – Christmas and birthday money… I saved it in the bank account with no debit card.
 Gifted money is the fastest money you’ll ever make and I’m sure whoever gave it to you would love it to be spent on experiencing new places and cultures.

 Apply For Grants – Make the most of every grant you are eligible for be that through your university, your part time job (I got a £300 grant each year from Clarks for going to university!) or external funding bodies.
 There is so much out there, especially for young women and people on creative courses, so do your research!
 Grant money for materials means more of your hard earned cash can be saved for travelling during the summer.